Frequently Asked Questions

 Student Leadership Awards Lunch

 Senior Wine & Beer Tasting

 CASE/ASAP Conference (select SAA are chosen to attend)

 Orientation (DC Book sales)

-* and other events held by the Alumni Office
+* and other events held by the Institutional Advancement division

 How do I apply and how are SAA selected?

-You can apply by emailing the Alumni Office at firstname.lastname@example.org and ask for an application.
+You can apply by emailing us at email@example.com and ask for an application or apply online.
 Applicants can apply year round and interviews are held for all students that apply within the end of semester deadline.
 Applicants are interviewed by the Student Alumni Ambassador Officers.
 We would like to accept everyone that applies but there are usually limited spots available.
-For more information please continue reading this page or contact the Alumni Office.
-If you have more application/interview questions contact an SAA officer at email@example.com
+For more information please continue reading this page.
+If you have more application/interview questions contact an SAA officer at firstname.lastname@example.org

 How many students can be in SAA at one time?